morew4rd/morew4rd.com/content/blog/2025/04/06/docker_consitency.md

 ## Docker and docker-compose

 I run all my non-static sites/webapps on a small VPS.
 I have very little installed on the VPS.
 For example, although most of my sites are node.js these days, I don't have node or npm installed there.
-But I do I do have `docker` along with `make` and `git` installed.
+But I do have `docker` along with `make` and `git` installed.

 ## VPS use